NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 ## Validate ELT Pipeline implementation

-You can now stream website interaction datapoints through your Cloud Run Proxy Service, Pub/Sub Topic & Subscription all the way up to your BigQuery destination table.
+You can now stream website interaction data points through your Cloud Run Proxy Service, Pub/Sub Topic & Subscription all the way up to your BigQuery destination table.

 Run